Detectability of neutrino-signal fluctuations induced by the hadron-quark phase transition in failing core-collapse supernovae: Summary and discussion

-Note, in this paper introducing the prototype of the PT-meter, a core-collapse simulation of a 17 solar-mass star by Zha et al. (2021) is used as representative of a future PT-induced oscillatory signal.
+Note, in this paper introducing the prototype of the PT-meter, a core-collapse simulation of a 17 solar-mass star by Zha \emph{et al}.
+(2021) \cite{Zha:2021fbi} is used as representative of a future PT-induced oscillatory signal.
 In reality, the strength and the starting time of the PT-induced oscillatory signals may not be the same as the prediction of this model.
 If the real PT-induced signal starts much earlier than the model predicts, or the real PT-induced signal has much smaller oscillation amplitude, the PT-meter may "miss" the signal and give a false negative result.
 The occurrence of false negative result may come with two inconsistent behaviors of the PT-meter: (1) the $\mathcal{L}_{obs}$ is obviously higher than the $\mathcal{L}$ of the chosen PT model in a region before or after the predicted PT-induced imprints; (2) the map of $f_{PT}$ similar as that in Fig. \ref{fig:faPT1kpcmap} but produced based on real signal has an obvious monochromatic cluster, while the PT-meter gives a negative result of PT existence.
 The inconsistent behaviors of PT-meter suggest that models with other $t_{ST}$ and PT-induced oscillation amplitude may need to be considered and be compared with observations.
 In section \ref{sec:result}, we discuss the most basic situation, where the PT-meter is applied to distinguish two models with and without PT activities by \emph{Zha et al.}.
-In the future, this method may be generalized and be used to compare multiple numerical simulations with observations.
+Note that, the impact of equation of states, neutrino transport schemes, and dimensionality of the simulations on PT-induced neutrino oscillatory signals have not been systematically studied.
+And some of the aforementioned factors may induce quantitative and even qualitative differences on the PT-induced neutrino signals.
+We discuss some dependencies on the equation of state and dimensionality in more detail in the appendix.
+Consequently, it will be interesting to use this method to compare multiple numerical simulations of failing CCSNe.
 In this way one can construct a global comparison of numerical simulations with PT activities.

+Although the phase-transition-induced PCS bounce does not always induce the quasi-periodic kilo Hertz neutrino signals, it might be true that these late-time oscillating neutrino signals can only be produced immediately after the PT-induced core bounce.
+Consequently, the detection of kilo Hertz oscillating neutrino signals complements the detection of phase transitions using the second neutrino burst discussed in Ref. \cite{Sagert:2008ka,Fischer:2017lag}.
+More importantly, the combination of the detection of the second neutrino burst with the detection or non-detection of quasi-periodic neutrino signals may provide additional information of the underlying hybrid EoS as well as the rotation speed of the PCS.
+If the CCSN is non-rotating and one observes the quasi-periodic oscillations of neutrino signals, the frequency as well as the damping time provides a unique way of estimating the effective viscosity of PCS, as discussed in this work.

 For the first time by using the PT-meter, we have a systematic and quantitative statistical method to compare the observations to numerical simulations with and without PT-induced neutrino signals.
 Additionally, if a time series is identified to have PT-induced oscillation with high statistical confidence level (namely, high $P_D$), the optimal parameters of the template characterizing the PT-induced oscillations can be used to constrain the effective bulk viscosity in protocompact stars, as discussed in section \ref{sec:viscosity}.
 Finally, similar to the SASI~\cite{Tamborra:2013laa}, the PT leaves imprints on both the neutrino and the GW signals of failing CCSNe.
 In the future, it could be interesting to combine the neutrino analysis with a GW analysis to study PT activities.